Isotopes of iodine

-There are 37 known isotopes of iodine (53I) from 108I to 144I; all undergo radioactive decay except 127I, which is stable.
-Iodine is thus a monoisotopic element.
+Naturally occurring iodine (53I) consists of one stable isotope, 127I, and is a mononuclidic element for atomic weight.
+Radioisotopes of iodine are known from 108I to 147I.

-Its longest-lived radioactive isotope, 129I, has a half-life of 15.7 million years, which is far too short for it to exist as a primordial nuclide.
-Cosmogenic sources of 129I produce very tiny quantities of it that are too small to affect atomic weight measurements; iodine is thus also a mononuclidic element—one that is found in nature only as a single nuclide.
-Most 129I derived radioactivity on Earth is man-made, an unwanted long-lived byproduct of early nuclear tests and nuclear fission accidents.
+The longest-lived of those, 129I, has a half-life of 16.14 million years, which is too short for it to exist as a primordial nuclide.
+It is, however, found in nature as a trace isotope and universally distributed, produced naturally by cosmogenic sources in the atmosphere and by natural fission of the actinides.
+Today, however, most is artificial as fission product; like krypton-85 the contribution of past nuclear testing and of operating reactors are dwarfed by release from nuclear reprocessing.

-All other iodine radioisotopes have half-lives less than 60 days, and four of these are used as tracers and therapeutic agents in medicine.
-These are 123I, 124I, 125I, and 131I.
-All industrial production of radioactive iodine isotopes involves these four useful radionuclides.
+All other iodine radioisotopes have half-lives less than 60 days, and four of these are used as tracers and therapeutic agents in medicine – 123I, 124I, 125I, and 131I.
+All industrial use of radioactive iodine isotopes involves these four.
+In addition, one other isotope has a half-life in the same range – 126I (12.93 days; decays almost equally to tellurium or to xenon).

-The isotope 135I has a half-life less than seven hours, which is too short to be used in biology.
-Unavoidable in situ production of this isotope is important in nuclear reactor control, as it decays to 135Xe, the most powerful known neutron absorber, and the nuclide responsible for the so-called iodine pit phenomenon.
+The isotope 135I has a half-life less than seven hours, which is inconveniently short for those purposes.
+However, the unavoidable in situ production of this isotope is important in nuclear reactor control, as it decays to 135Xe, the most powerful known neutron absorber, and the nuclide responsible for the so-called iodine pit phenomenon.

-In addition to commercial production, 131I (half-life 8 days) is one of the common radioactive fission products of nuclear fission, and is thus produced inadvertently in very large amounts inside nuclear reactors.
-Due to its volatility, short half-life, and high abundance in fission products, 131I (along with the short-lived iodine isotope 132I, which is produced from the decay of 132Te with a half-life of 3 days) is responsible for the largest part of radioactive contamination during the first week after accidental environmental contamination from the radioactive waste from a nuclear power plant.
-Thus highly dosed iodine supplements (usually potassium iodide) are given to the populace after nuclear accidents or explosions (and in some cases prior to any such incident as a civil defense mechanism) to reduce the uptake of radioactive iodine compounds by the thyroid before the highly radioactive isotopes have had time to decay.
+In addition to commercial production, 131I (half-life 8 days) is one of the common radioactive fission products of nuclear fission, and thus occurs in large amounts inside nuclear reactors.
+Due to its volatility, short half-life, and high abundance in fission products, 131I (along with the short-lived iodine isotope 132I, which is produced from the decay of 132Te with a half-life of 3 days) is responsible for the most dangerous part of the short-term radioactive contamination after environmental release of the radioactive waste from a nuclear power plant.
+For that reason, iodine supplements (usually potassium iodide) are given to the populace after nuclear accidents or explosions (and in some cases prior to any such incident as a civil defense mechanism) to reduce the uptake of radioactive iodine compounds by the thyroid.